FREQUENTLY ASKED QUESTIONS

 How does Cryotherapy work?
 Is there evidence?

-During cryotherapy, you will step into the Cryo Sauna onto a platform that will lift you upwards until your head is above the lip.
-Temperature inside of the Sauna will drop to somewhere between -120C to -160C (-186F to -256F) which will cause the skin temperature (not the core temperature) to drop rapidly.
+During cryotherapy, you will step into our Cryo Sauna, which maintains a temperature of between -120F to -145F which will cause the skin temperature (not the core temperature) to drop rapidly.

 This rapid vascular constriction sends all of the blood in your peripheral arteries to your core & vital organs.
-Your session will last between 2 and 3 minutes (though if you become uncomfortable at any time you can simply push the door open).
-Once your session is finished, your blood vessels vasodilate and pull oxygen enriched blood into your muscles, joints, and areas that may not otherwise receive good circulation.
+Your session will last between 3 to 5 minutes (though if you become uncomfortable at any time you can simply push the door open).
+Once your session is finished and your body begins to regain its normal temperature, your blood vessels will dilate (known as vasodilation) and pull oxygen enriched blood into your muscles, joints, and areas that may not otherwise receive good circulation.
 This hormetic response also triggers the release of several chemicals that do a host of other great things for the human body.

 Check out www.nih.gov for information on cryotherapy studies.